Are you an au pair? Login here

 In some provinces of Canada, only English is spoken; in others, French is the dominant language.
 Although Canadian French differs somewhat from the French spoken in France, you can use these easy activities to learn a little French.
 You will find information, quizzes, pictures to color and French- English and English-French picture dictionaries.

-Here is a recipe for a dessert that I am going to be making for the Christmas Dinner.
+Here is a recipe for a dessert that is great to accompany Christmas Dinner.

 Mix well and form into balls on